Useful

 -

-Windhoek-Tsumeb & Windhoek-Gobabis trains have been cancelled indefinitely as from January 2009.
+Windhoek-Tsumeb & Windhoek-Gobabis trains were cancelled indefinitely in January 2009 and still not running in 2015.

 Business Class & Economy reclining seats: StarLine trains have Business Class & Economy Class reclining airline-style seats in relatively modern, air-conditioned cars, complete with TV entertainment (but don't expect too much of the latter!).
 There are vending machines but no restaurant or buffet car, so take your own food and drink.
 These passenger trains also include freight wagons.

-Sleepers: There are generally no sleepers on these Starline trains, with one exception.
-The Windhoek-Keetmanshoop train has a basic sleeping car attached on every second departure, theoretically Tue, Thur & Sun from Keetmanshoop, Mon, Wed & Fri from Windhoek.
-This sleeper has 6-bunk couchette-style compartments in both Economy and Business classes, prices are the same as for a seat.
+Sleepers: There are generally no sleepers on these StarLine trains, with one exception.
+The Windhoek-Keetmanshoop train has a basic sleeping car.
+This sleeper has 6-bunk couchette-style compartments in Economy class and similar compartments used with only 4 berths folded out in Business class, prices are a bit more than for a seat.
 No bedding is provided, so bring your own as it can get cold in the desert.
-See Rashid Khan's account of Starline sleepers in the travellers reports section.
+See Rashid Khan's account of StarLine sleepers in the travellers reports section.

 ![]() |